cortexproject/cortex/docs/guides/authentication-and-authorisation.md

 label and use its value as `X-Scope-OrgID` header when proxying the timeseries to Cortex.

-This can help to run Cortex in a trusted environment where you want to separate your metrics into distinct namespaces by some criteria (teams, applications etc)
+This can help to run Cortex in a trusted environment where you want to separate your metrics into distinct namespaces by some criteria (e.g. teams, applications, etc).

+Be advised that **cortex-tenant** is a third-party comminity project and it's not maintained by Cortex team.